 Students will be required to complete a full series of the COVID-19 vaccine at least two weeks prior to arriving on campus for 2021-2022 academic terms.
 We will work directly with any student who is unable to access a vaccine prior to arriving on campus and will make vaccines available through the university’s health center.

 Undergraduate students in Forest Grove should upload their proof of COVID-19 vaccine, along with other required vaccination documentation, to the health center.
-Graduate students will work with their individual programs to show proof of vaccination via the Certify system.
+Graduate students will work with their individual programs to show proof of vaccination via the Certiphy system.

 Medical and religious exemptions may be requested, consistent with Oregon and federal law.
 All exemption requests will be reviewed on a case-by-case basis.
 Exemptions requests must be submitted and approved by the vaccine deadlines.
+All employees and students who are unvaccinated with an exemption will be required to test weekly for COVID-19.

 Pacific Community Vaccination Efforts